 Kenneth A. Huff is an interdisciplinary visual artist working in a variety of traditional and new media.
 Through intricately-detailed abstractions, he explores evolving patterns and forms in nature.
-His body of organically-inspired work spans more than fifteen years and includes prints, sculptures, time-based projects and photographs.
+His body of organically-inspired work spans twenty-five years and includes prints, sculptures, time-based projects and photographs.
 Ken’s works have been included in over 350 public showings in Australia, Austria, Canada, China, France, Italy, Japan, Malaysia, Mexico, Singapore, South Africa, Spain, United Kingdom and the United States.

 One-person showings have included exhibitions at the Telfair Museum of Art, the Brevard Museum of Art and Science, the Illinois Institute of Technology, the Savannah School of Art and Design and the Atlanta City Gallery at the Chastain Art Center.
 The Ars Electronica Center exhibited a collection of Ken’s high-resolution still images and a number of site-specific, time-based works, 2009–2011.

 Recognizing the unique way he used their software, Alias Systems (now Autodesk) named Ken a “Maya Master” in 2002.
 Ken has received in-kind support and technology grants from Alias Systems, mental images, the General Motors Design Center, the Savannah College of Art and Design School of Film and Digital Media and Apple Computer.
 While living in Florida, he received a 2006 Individual Artist Grant from the Arts Council of Hillsborough County and a 2007 State of Florida Artist Enhancement Grant.